colabottles/java-demo/README.md

 ## Java Demo

-This is just a repositorry for me to play around with while I re-learn Java.
+This is just a repository for me to play around with while I re-learn Java.